Dan-Burns/ChACRA/README.md

 ![IGPS_chacras](https://github.com/Dan-Burns/ChACRA/assets/58605062/a8eb2448-26e5-48e6-a421-6b4cc798ac33)

 *Figure 2.
-The most sensitive interactions on the chacras of the allosterically activated enzyme IGPS.
+The most sensitive interactions on the chacras of the allosterically activated enzyme IGPS [3] (this is not the example protein).
 The fifth chacra (orange) captures the allosterically coupled active site and effector binding site.
 The second chacra (blue) captures interactions critical for activity.*

 Further, the example structure is a homotrimer and the contact data can be averaged to make the results more statistically robust and easier to visualize.
 An interactive analysis notebook is available in examples/example_notebook.ipynb that demonstrates this.

 #### Notes
-16 replicas were used in the example which results in an inadequately low exchange rate (but runs faster for example purposes).
-For systems with 100,000 to 400,000 particles you might need anywhere from 20-40 replicas to obtain adequate exchange probabilities.
+20 replicas were used in the example which results in a 10-15% exchange rate.
+More frequent exchanges require more systems.
+For systems with 50,000 to 300,000 particles you might need anywhere from 20-40 replicas to obtain adequate exchange probabilities.
 Determining the number of systems to return an exchange rate of ~15-25% is a trial and error process.

--j specifies the number of jobs.
-If you don't have enough cores to map a job to each system, then your number of jobs should be a multiple of the number of available GPUs.
+If you set up a system with a ligand, you won't be able to run femto HREMD without editing the femto source code.
+It's pretty simple though.
+You just need to add the name of any custom force object that the ligand parameters require to femto.md.rest _SUPPORTED_FORCES list.
+You'll have to limit the HREMD scaling to only the protein though.

 #### Common Errors
-If you encounter errors running HREMD, it could be due to starting coordinates that aren't adequately energy minimized or equilibrated.
+If you encounter particle NaN errors running HREMD, it's likely due to starting coordinates that aren't adequately energy minimized or equilibrated.

 Another common error is related to CUDA driver version incompatibility with OpenMM dependencies.
 Check the analysis_output/run_x/ directory for hremd_stderr.log file for more information.
+The error log will show something like "CUDA_ERROR_UNSUPPORTED_PTX_VERSION (222)".
 Refer to [OpenMM](https://github.com/openmm/openmm) docs and git issues.

 Lastly, the getcontacts calculation get_dynamic_contacts.py can be run in parallel.
-However, when using lots of cores a memory allocation error keeps popping up where it didn't in the past.
-Until I figure out how to prevent this, get_dynamic_contacts is restricted to 2 processes.
+However, when using lots of cores a memory allocation error can pop up.
+Please note it in a git issue if it happens.

 #### Citations
 Please cite the following if you use ChACRA.